remoteit/code_samples/api_tools/README.md

 [Authentication (Request Signing)](https://link.remote.it/docs/api/authentication) -

 Insomnia - You will need to use the insomnia-plugin-remoteit Plugin for Request signing.
-See the instructions in the [Insomnia setup](https://link.remote.it/docs/insomnia)
+See the instructions in the [Insomnia Set Up](https://link.remote.it/docs/insomnia)

 Postman - The collection comes with a pre-script that is executed prior to sending the request that will do the request signing for you while using the tool.
+See the instructions in the [Postman Set Up](https://link.remote.it/docs/postman)

 You can use your tool to develop your queries and mutations as tests.
 Please note that you cannot use generated code out of your tools or any other query tool to port into your application or scripts.
 Each request is uniquely signed using elements such as the timestamp of the request and request body properties.
 The linked guide provides examples of the request signing portion for multiple languages.